demetrius-hernandez/Drone-Gesture-Recognition/README.md

 ### Proposed Improvements (before we actually put this on our drones)

 - Adding an Unknown Gesture Class: Introduce an “unknown” gesture class to handle cases where the input does not match any predefined gesture.
 This would improve robustness without significantly reducing overall performance.
-- Enhanced Training Data: Include additional samples in the training set with: Simulated occlusions and lighting variations.
-Gestures performed at varying angles and distances from the camera.
+- Enhanced Training Data: Include additional samples in the training set with: Simulated occlusions and lighting variations, gestures performed at varying angles and distances from the camera.
 - Model Architecture Adjustments: Fine-tune the YOLO model to detect not just bounding boxes but also specific gesture-related features.
 - Post-Processing: Implement a confidence threshold for classification.
 For gestures with low confidence, classify them as “unknown” or request re-performance.

 ### Presentation Materials

-To demonstrate the project’s functionality, I prepared a short video showcasing the model’s performance on the test set.
-The video includes:

-- Pipeline Overview: A brief explanation of how the YOLO model detects individuals, MediaPipe extracts keypoints, and the classifier predicts gestures.
+- Pipeline Overview ---TODO---: A brief explanation of how the YOLO model detects individuals, MediaPipe extracts keypoints, and the classifier predicts gestures.

-- Real-World Testing: Footage of drone-collected gesture sequences being classified in real-time, including examples of correct classifications and edge cases.
+- To demonstrate the project’s functionality, I prepared a short video showcasing the model’s performance on the unseen test set.
 The video demonstration is available here:

 [https://drive.google.com/file/d/1YGL4H4ETyiUt7bXlNK8EGFDmGjgHk2sy/view?usp=sharing](https://drive.google.com/file/d/1YGL4H4ETyiUt7bXlNK8EGFDmGjgHk2sy/view?usp=sharing)